AdaCore/gnatstudio/docs/users_guide/debugging.rst

 provides completion for the command being typed (or its arguments).

 additional commands are defined here to provide a simple text interface to some graphical features.
-Here's the complete list of such commands.
+Here is the complete list of such commands.
 The arguments between square brackets are optional and can be omitted.